ivanyordanovgt/brawl-stars-bot/README.md

 # How to make the bot play the best
 Bot will only be able to play and win some games at 300-400 trophy range!
 If your brawler is more trophies it will drop down to 300!
 The strategy is to lose a game, then play vs bots and win it and so on.

+# Can you get banned?
+Most likely no. There are similiar bots out there that are way more blatantly playing like a bot and are fine.
+There's always a small risk tho.

 # PC detects it's a virus?

 When an executable created with any tool that compiles Python code to an executable format is flagged as a virus by antivirus software, it is typically due to a phenomenon known as a "false positive."
 This can happen for several reasons: